-Delays can stretch the regular border stop to six hours or more (up to 11 hours at the Mongolia / Russia border!)
 Most attendants don’t let you back on before the official boarding time, so take what you need beforehand and don’t leave valuables behind.
 Take enough warm clothes, as the night can be cold!
-If you stay on the train remember that for this whole period (and about 30 minutes before the train arrives at the station) * the toilets are closed * Prepare for this in advance or prepare to be inventive!
+If you stay on the train remember that for this whole period (and about 30 minutes before the train arrives at the station) the toilets are closed.
+Prepare for this in advance or prepare to be inventive!

 The border stops seem to go on for ages, but during this time the whole of the train (inside and out) is checked for illegal goods and people.

-The border officials will do all the paperwork while you are sat comfortably in your cabin – and have to work their way down the whole trains so it takes time.
+The border officials will do all the paperwork while you stay comfortably in your cabin – and have to work their way down the whole trains so it takes time.

 Beware!
 The toilets are locked throughout the long border stops!